ryan258/web-scraping--node-js/README.md

 - find the identifiers and test out some initial script
   - then paste that simple script over to the IDE to flesh things out
 - do the writes in the IDE, then paste over in browser to see how it works, it's faster than using chromium each time

+## Puppeteer

+- .forEach() does not work well in puppeteer bc it does things kinda concurrently and in parallel
+  - use a good ol for loop